 National Community Boats Association

 The National Community Boats Association or NCBA is a charity that provides support to Community Boating Organisations.
 Its does this primarily through training support but also by representing the interests of the member projects with the Canal and River Trust.
-The NCBA administers systems to allow promote the safe use of the inland waterways.
+The NCBA administers systems to help promote the safe use of the inland waterways.
 Its qualifications are recognised by the Canal and River Trust which allows Community Boating organisations to operate boats which carry up to 12 passengers.

 A small selection of our member's details are shown below